PubNubDevelopers/chat-component-app-simple/README.md

 - Emoji - Adds emojis to the Compose component.
 - Message Preview - Adds message previews to the Active Users component.
 - Typing Indicator - Add typing indicator to the Compose component.
-- Read Receipts - Updates Message List component with the timestamp messages were read.
+- Read Receipts - Updates Message List component with a timestamp of when messages were last read.

 ## Notable Features:
 - Group style chat with automatic creation of users.